reidab/tweetscope/README.markdown

 The global\_config.yml file holds application-level settings.

 * __default_site__: directory name of the default site
 * __cache\_max\_age__: cache expiry time, in seconds.
-No caching is performed by TweetLens itself, this simply sets the value of the Cache-Control header for use with an external caching system.
+No caching is performed by TweetScope itself, this simply sets the value of the Cache-Control header for use with an external caching system.

 ### Site Configuration ###
 Each site's config.yml file holds site-specific settings.